puneetpahuja/cloJS/README.md

 Func2 :: String -> Box[Number]
 Func3 :: String -> Box[Boolean]
 ```
-Now all we need to do is modify the parameters they take to be boxes as well:
+Now all we need to do is modify the parameters to be boxes as well:

 ```haskell
 Func1 :: Box[String] -> Box[String]   --takes a Box, returns a Box